FREQUENTLY ASKED QUESTIONS

 What can you tell me about a specific puppy?

 Not much.
-Puppies have a clean slate, they bring no baggage.
+Puppies have a clean slate, and they bring no baggage.
 Puppies eat, pee, poop, play, sleep and chew.
 That is guaranteed, and they do it all in the cutest way.
 Depending on how long they have been away from their litter mates and in a foster home, they may have had a start on being potty and crate trained.
 How big will they grow?
 Look at their feet and head.
 If they are big, they will probably be big.
-Any information on their breed and what their parents look like will also give you an idea.
+Any information on their breed and what their parents look like will also give you a general idea of what to expect.

 What can you tell me about a specific dog or cat?